sharathexperion/style-base/README.md

 **StyleBase is a minimal, opinionated SCSS foundation for building custom design systems.**

-It is **not**:

-- ❌ a UI framework
-- ❌ a component library
-- ❌ a Tailwind or Bootstrap alternative

-StyleBase provides a **clean, scalable styling baseline** that teams can extend and evolve based on their own product needs.
+It provides a **clean, scalable styling baseline** that teams can extend and evolve based on their own product needs.

 ---